izuchukwuMcGibson/Task_management_api_endpoint/README.md

 Example:
 curl http://localhost:3000/tasks/1
 Validation & Error Handling
-title is required, must be a non-empty string
+1. Title is required, must be a non-empty string

-description is optional, but if present, must be a string
+2. Description is optional, but if present, must be a string

 Appropriate error messages and status codes (400, 404) are returned for: